dtmm901/pdsnd_github/README.md

 ### Date created
-4 Nov 2018
+*4 Nov 2018*

 ### Project Title
 Bike Share Data

 ### Description
-use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns between three large cities:
+Use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns between three large cities:
 Chicago, New York City and Washington, DC.